 As the IALA domains are undergoing rapid changes with regards to digitalisation, as well as the maritime domain as a whole, cyber security becomes an important aspect.
 Cybercrime and the associated risks have expanded from IT environments to Operational Technology like AtoN, VTS and vessels.
 Therefore, cyber security must be taken into consideration for all maritime domains to provide resilience for safety, continuity and for reliability of systems and data.

-Cyber security is not only a technological topic.
-Human behaviour is as important.
-Also, cyber security should not be considered a feature or an add-on to a (digital) technology, but incorporated from the first development throughout the technology’s entire lifetime.
+Cyber security is not only a technical issue.
+Human behaviour is equally important.
+Moreover, cyber security should not be treated as a feature or an add-on to a (digital) technology, but incorporated from the earliest stages of development throughout the technology’s entire lifetime.
 This is what is commonly known as “security by design”.

 It is a good practice to secure everything unless this is explicitly unwanted for a valid reason.
 This will make a technology more resilient to evolving (and yet unknown) risks in the future.
 With “secure”, at least encryption and validation of data authenticity should be considered.
-Furthermore, it is recommended to select a suitable normative standard for cyber security to apply to the development or use of a technology.
+Furthermore, it is recommended that a suitable normative cybersecurity standard be selected and applied throughout the development and operational use of the technology.

-IALA has created recommendation R1024. document provides valuable information for developers and users of digital technologies in the IALA domains and includes references to the most applicable normative standards that may be applied to technology for AtoN, VTS and maritime services.
+IALA has created Guideline 1182 Cyber Security Specifics from an IALA perspective, which offers guidance on possible measures to be taken to mitigate cyber security risks in the IALA domain, IALA also created the recommendation R1024 Cyber Security from the IALA domain, which provides valuable information for developers and users of digital technologies in the IALA domains.
+The document includes references to the most applicable normative standards that may be applied to technology for AtoN, VTS and maritime services.

 NOTES FOR CHAPTER 10